 Take a moment and cleanse your mind of every preconception you hold about sapphire jewelry.

-Sapphire, a form of corundum, is frequently blue, and the most common cuts are cushion, round and oval cuts.
+Sapphire, a form of corundum, is frequently blue, and the most common cuts are cushion, round, oval and now baguette cuts.

 These cuts are beloved for their fire and brilliance, but there is a world of opportunity awaiting in sapphire baguette rings, earrings, necklaces, and other finery.